 headman in the '70s, a parent through the '90s and 2000s, and a perennial volunteer supporter before joining with Sladds in ownership in 1999.

-Glenn is Director of the Arthurs Malof group at UBS Financial Services in Buffalo, NY.
-He is a former vice president and group director at Morgan Stanley / Smith Barney since 1983.
+Glenn is a Managing Director with the Arthurs Malof group at UBS Financial Services in Buffalo, NY.
 Glenn's sons Wyatt and Ryan were longtime Pathfinder campers and staff men, and his daughter Lindsay, a lifelong Northway camper / counselor also spent time on the Pathfinder staff.

 'Sladds' started as a Pathfinder Cree, a

 third generation camper and staff man in the 1970s and '80s.

 Sladds' college studies led him to photographic history and graduate work at SUNY’s Visual Studies Workshop.
 He joined the education staff of the George Eastman Museum in 1986, becoming Curator of Education in 1989.
 Over the next decade he directed museum education programs, working as both a team member and manager on numerous exhibitions and public programs interpreting the history, art and technology of photography.

 Sons Jack and Quin are longtime campers, now staff men.
 Sladds spends six months in residence at Pathfinder and the winter months working from Rochester.
 He is Camp's full-time Director.
 He maintains a ropes course certification and WFR status, and is a Director of the Ontario Camps Association, and a Fellow of the Canadian Society of Camp Directors.

 Teacher, Wellsville Schools (ret)